Your Rights

 You may report a compliment, concern, or complaint by:

-• Writing a letter to the hospital to the attention of the quality manager
+- Writing a letter to the hospital to the attention of the patient advocate.

-• Filling out the patient satisfaction survey you will receive in the mail.
+- Filling out the patient satisfactory survey you will receive in the mail.

-• Filling out the online patient satisfaction form
+- Filling out the online patient feedback form.

 By including your name, phone number and concern, you can be assured someone will follow up and contact you with information to answer your question or address your concerns.